danzinger/grav-theme-vela/README.md

 ## Settings

-If you are using the admin panel (backend), you can easily modify these settings under Themes > Vela.
+If you are using the admin panel as a backend (recommended), you can easily modify these settings under Themes > Vela.
 If you are not using admin, you probably know where to modify these settings directly.
 The theme provides several options.

 ##### Basic Settings